Green Exercise: The Benefits of Being Active in Nature

 6. Enhanced Mindfulness

-Another benefit of green exercise is that it enhances mindfulness or present-moment awareness.
+Another benefit of outdoor exercise is that it enhances mindfulness or present-moment awareness.
 Our modern world is full of stimuli — from flashing screens to vibrating phones — competing for our attention.
 This ongoing overstimulation can increase our stress levels, even if we don’t realize it.

 Nature, on the other hand, provides a mental and emotional refuge.
 The natural world offers a variety of sights, sounds, smells, and sensations that help calm our mind and body, such as bird songs or the scents of flowers .